-- Where separate bathroom facilities exist - Where the adult is a Group Leader and the agent has specifically requested that the agent be accommodated with the students, and where the Group Leader is accommodated in an area with separate (or individual) bathroom facilities - Where a group includes a student who is part of a school year group and a student has had their 18th birthday that same year - When we feel that having an adult on the same floor provides better security for students.
+- Where separate bathroom facilities exist - Where the adult is a Group Leader and the agent has specifically requested that the agent be accommodated with the students, and where the Group Leader is accommodated in an area with separate (or individual) bathroom facilities - When we feel that having an adult on the same floor provides better security for students.
 Adults will use a separate bathroom.

 Male and female under 18s will not share bathroom facilities with each other or adults except where individual unisex facilities are used individually.
-At no point should adults working with under 18s be in a state of undress when with students, especially those who are under18, to avoid any misinterpretation or uncomfortable situations.
+At no point should adults working with under 18s be in a state of undress when with students, especially those who are under 18, to avoid any misinterpretation or uncomfortable situations.